Eutropios/WarMAC/README.md

 ## Usage<a id="usage"></a>

 Full usage instructions can be found in the official documentation.
+(Add link here once live).

 Using WarMAC is as simple as:
 `warmac <command> [options] item`